vdwees/rtc-tools/doc/examples/goal_programming.rst

 Goals are defined as classes that inherit the ``Goal`` parent class.
 The components of goals can be found in :doc:`../optimization/multi_objective`.
-In this example, we show three ways to define a goal in RTC-Tools.
+In this example, we demonstrate three ways to define a goal in RTC-Tools.

 First, we have a high priority goal to keep the water level within a minimum and maximum.
 Since we are applying this goal to a specific state (model variable) in